Blackland, Texas

 Blackland is a town and near-ghost town in Rockwall County, Texas, United States.
-It is located approximately four miles southeast of Rockwall, Texas, the county seat on State Highway 276.
+It is located approximately four miles southeast of Rockwall, the county seat on State Highway 276.
 The town had a population of 49 residents in the 1990 census.
 The Texas State Historical Association maintains an article on the town on their website.

 History

 The town of Blackland was named after the Texas Blackland Prairies.
 Blackland's post office opened in 1876.
 In the 1880s, the population reached a peak of 125 people.
 At that time it had three businesses and a gristmill.
 Blackland farmers shipped cotton, wheat, and oats.
 At the beginning of the 20th century, the population dipped to 50 people.
 The school in Blackland employed two teachers who taught 79 students.
 The post office closed in 1903.
 In 1904, the population bumped up again to 114 people and declined to 14 in 1940.
 However, its closeness to Rockwall, Texas, the county seat, restricted its growth.
 The 1990 census showed 49 people still living in the town.
 The town is considered an historical subject by the Texas State Historical Association, who maintains an article discussing it on their website.